dunnebm/projects/README.md

 - Verification using a VHDL testbench with OSVVM library

 ## Matrix
 This project implementats a matrix class using C++.
-To test the class, I decided to use the Numpy (a Python library) because it gives me an excuse to practice Python scripting and socket programming.
+To test the class, I decided to use Numpy (a Python library) because it gives me an excuse to practice Python scripting and socket programming.
 The Python script sets up a server and waits for the test program to send request.
 These request are the matrix operands and the type of operation.
 With this information, the server performs the desired operation on the desired matrices, and sends back the result.

 Skill used:
 - C++